 Over the last two decades, there has been an increase in the quantity and specificity in destructive cyberattacks like NotPetya.
 Unlike other attacks, these campaigns are designed to destroy data and IT assets.
 And despite the level of damage caused, they weren’t carried out with advanced methods.
 Instead, attackers rely on relatively unsophisticated but highly effective tools that are easy to code and execute.
 Take NotPetya.
 While initial reports classified the program as ransomware, it was later determined that NotPetya’s behavior more closely matched a boot record wiper, which is a very basic technique.

 Even though the majority of cyber incidents are still motivated by espionage or criminal activity, the increased use of destructive tools is an alarming and growing trend.
 The private sector can’t dismiss the security repercussions of this development.
-The fiscal fallout from destructive attacks like NotPetya has escalated information security to C-level executives, who will likely continue to discuss security incidents during earnings calls.
+The fiscal fallout from destructive attacks like NotPetya has made information security an even more important issue for C-level executives, who will likely continue to discuss security incidents during earnings calls.

 Learn how Cybereason protects organizations from threats like NotPetya